ibm-cloud-docs/account/email.md

 {: help}
 {: support}

-You can choose whether to receive email notifications about {{site.data.keyword.Bluemix_notm}} platform-related items across your account.
+You can choose to receive email notifications about {{site.data.keyword.Bluemix_notm}} platform-related items across your account.
 When you set {{site.data.keyword.Bluemix_notm}} platform notifications, you receive email notifications that are associated with only the platform.
 You do not receive email notifications about events that are associated with {{site.data.keyword.Bluemix_notm}} services.

 Your platform email notifications settings are tied to your profile, not the account.
 In other words, any changes to platform notification settings are shared across your profile in all accounts that you have access to.

-If you’d like to stay up to date with changes to the {{site.data.keyword.Bluemix_notm}} platform and products, see **Announcements** on the [Notification preferences](https://cloud.ibm.com/user/notifications) main page.
-To select which subcategory you would like to be informed about, toggle **Emails** to the on position.
+  * To stay up to date with changes to the {{site.data.keyword.Bluemix_notm}} platform and products, go to **Notification preferences** > **Announcements**.
+To select a subcategory, set **Emails** to the on position.

-To receive notifications about invoices, payments, subscription and promo codes, or spending and usage warnings, check **Billing and usage**.
-You can choose to set up spending notifications by clicking **Manage** on the right side of the page.
+  * To receive notifications about invoices, payments, subscription and promo codes, or spending and usage warnings, select **Billing and usage**.
+Then, click **Manage** to set up spending notifications.

-If you check **Ordering**, you can choose to receive updates about your order’s status.
-Select whether to receive platform notifications for each of the categories that you want to be updated on.
+  * To receive updates about the status of your infrastructure orders, select **Ordering**.

-To manage the notification distribution list in regard to your account, subscriptions or security and compliance alerts, click **Manage** under **Additional notification preferences**.
+  * To manage the notification distribution list in regard to your account, subscriptions or security and compliance alerts, click **Additional notification preferences** > **Manage**.

   By default, all {{site.data.keyword.Bluemix_notm}} platform notifications are turned off.
   {: tip}